The Benefits of Manganese

 Risks Associated With Excessive Consumption

-Manganese plays a crucial role in several bodily functions such as bone health and antioxidant defense.
-However, taking in too much of this mineral can be harmful to our health.
 In addition, reproductive problems may arise from excess consumption of this trace mineral.
-Both men and women could face fertility issues if their blood levels show higher than normal traces of manganese.
+Both men and women could face fertility issues if their blood levels show higher than average traces of manganese.

 Importance of Moderation for Optimal Health